 The skin is a wondrous organ that acts as the body’s protective and detoxification mechanism and is also known as the body’s 3rd kidney!
 So, how long does it take for skin to regenerate and what can you do to help it in the healing and regeneration process?

+And if this is so, how can our skin issues still linger month after month?
 Essentially, the problematic state of the skin reflects the acidic terrain (in the intra-cellular fluid) and the poor lymphatic (the body’s waste system) condition of our bodies!
-If the skin is opening up and expelling pus in the form of acne, eczema and psoriasis, it means that the sewage system of the body is backed up, and the elimination organs – particularly the kidneys – are not functioning properly to deal with the amount of acidic waste produced by the body.
+If the skin is opening up and expelling pus in the form of acne, eczema, and psoriasis, it means that the sewage system of the body is backed up, and the elimination organs – particularly the kidneys – are not functioning properly to deal with the amount of acidic waste produced by the body.

 Skin issues then tell us a couple of important things: